 When to Create a New Will Instead of Using a Codicil

-While a codicil can be a useful tool for making minor changes to your will, there are times when it is better to create a new will instead.
+While a codicil can be a useful tool for making minor changes to your will, there are times when it is better to create a new will instead of adding a codicil.
 Here are some situations where you may want to consider creating a new will instead of using a codicil:

 1. You have made significant changes to your life